simpleigh/redux-json-schema-middleware/README.md

 ### Error API

-Any validation errors are thrown as `ValidationError` objects.
+Any validation errors cause an error to be thrown.
 These contain additional information about the error that occurred:

 ```javascript